 Here are my best suggestions to help parents keep their children healthy and avoid the frustration of sick days:

-1)You can make sure that the children's hands are washed before and after meals, after toileting and diaper changes, and after messy activities, after arriving home after outings, or after sharing toys with others.
+1)You can make sure that the children develop the habit of washing hands before and after meals, after toileting and diaper changes,after messy activities, after arriving home after outings, or after sharing toys with others.

 2)You can make sure that your children eat well and get enough rest, especially when they are under the weather to start with.
 This can be hard to do when families are so busy these days!